MicrosoftDocs/Devices-docs/surface/warranty-and-service-claim-form.md

     - Product
     - Product Version
     - Serial Number
-        > [!note]
+        - **Surface**<br/>
-        > For information about how to locate the serial for your product, see [Find the serial number on Surface devices](https://support.microsoft.com/help/4036293/surface-find-the-serial-number-on-surface).
+           To locate the serial for your product, see [Find the serial number on Surface devices](https://support.microsoft.com/help/4036293/surface-find-the-serial-number-on-surface).

        - **Surface Hub 1**
          - From the Surface Hub Operating System, go to: **Start Icon** > **Settings** > **System** > **About**.